ZSpace (company): History

 zSpace was founded as Infinite Z in 2007.
 Infinite Z's virtual-holographic platform was created with backing from the Central Intelligence Agency's In-Q-Tel fund, which invests in technology startups.
 Infinite Z formally changed its name to zSpace in 2013.

-In 2014, zSpace collaborated with NASA to be tested as an interface technology for future robots, using the program to interact with simulated objects in virtual environments using imaging displays.
 In November 2012, zSpace released an independent software development kit.

 In the same year, zSpace collaborated with researchers at the University of Tokyo to develop a high-speed gesture tracking system.
 The technology is used in hospitals by surgeons before procedures.

+In 2014, zSpace collaborated with NASA to be tested as an interface technology for future robots, using the program to interact with simulated objects in virtual environments using imaging displays.

 Although the initial target markets for zSpace were enterprise-based, company employees and customers began to recognize the potential for zSpace in education, including K-12, higher education and career and technical education (CTE).

 In September 2015, zSpace announced a partnership with Leopoly, a 3D content provider and modelling platform, to create an application that enabled users to create and customize digital objects for 3D printing.
 That same year, the company released an updated version of its desktop all-in-one system, zSpace for Education.
 The new platform allowed users to manipulate an array of virtual, 3D objects including building circuitry and experimenting with gravity.
 The release included approximately 250 STEAM (science, technology, art and math) lesson plans aligned to the Common Core, Next Generation Science Standards (NGSS) and other state standards for K-12 education.